poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 Dario Amodei the CEO of Anthropic [has predicted AI could _"surpass almost all humans at almost everything shortly after 2027"_](<(https://arstechnica.com/ai/2025/01/anthropic-chief-says-ai-could-surpass-almost-all-humans-at-almost-everything-shortly-after-2027/)>).

-When I checked [The AGI Clock website](https://theagiclock.com/) and saw their expert consensus prediction for AGI is mid 2029, less than 2 and a half years away, I got pretty worried.

-Would we be ready for this?
-Would our society and institutions be ready for this?

-But the other day, I searched for "BFF" to look up the definition of backend-for-frontends...
+The other day, I searched for "BFF" to look up the definition of backend-for-frontends...

 <img src="/images/posts/2026-02-01-responsible-ai/bff.jpg" alt="Google AI Overview: 'BFF stands for Big Friendly Giant (BFG)...'"/>